Tips & Strategies for Medical School Reference Letters

 Medical schools expect to see letters from the following people:

-Schools differ in the number of letters they require and accept, with most requiring at least three and accepting no more than five.
-Carefully read all information the medical schools provide on their applications.
+Schools differ in the number of letters they require and accept, with most requiring at least three and no more than five.
+Carefully read all of the information your target medical schools provide on this point.
 They expect you to follow the rules exactly.

 A substantive letter of reference has three important features:

-the required intellectual ability and professional effectiveness necessary
+knows the intellectual ability and professional effectiveness required

 to succeed in medical school